-What is AppArmor?
+What Is AppArmor?

 How AppArmor Works

 There are two modes that the Profiles can run: Enforcement and Complain.
-The Enforcement mode is a strict enforcement of the policy defined in the profile as well as reporting policy violation attempts.
-Complain mode will only report the policy violation attempts, but does not enforce the policy.
-Most profiles are loaded in the Enforcement mode, though there can be a good number of third parties profiles that are loaded in the Complain mode as well.
+The Enforcement mode is a strict enforcement of the policy, which is defined in the profile, and reports policy violation attempts.
+Complain mode will only report the policy violation attempts and does not enforce the policy.
+Most profiles are loaded in Enforcement mode, though there can be a good number of third-partiy profiles loaded in the Complain mode as well.

-Checking out your AppArmor Status
+Checking Out Your AppArmor Status

-Finding disabled AppArmor profiles
+Finding Disabled AppArmor Profiles

-Open a terminal and type:
+Open a terminal and enter:

 To disable it again:

-Note: Before you create your own profiles, it is best to first look into the existing AppArmor profiles library to check whether the profile for your application is available.
-You can also install “
+Note: before you create your own profiles, it is best to first look into the existing AppArmor profiles library to check whether the profile for your application is available.
+You can also install

-apparmor-profiles” to get an extra list of profiles.
+apparmor-profiles to get an extra list of profiles.

-Once installed, run the following command to start the profiling:
+Run the following command to start the profiling:

-For every action you perform on the application, return to the terminal and press “Shift + s” to get it to scan for changes.
+For every action you perform on the application, return to the terminal and press Shift + S to get it to scan for changes.

 Keep doing this for the rest of the actions performed on the application.
-To get the best result, it is best that you plan out your list of actions before you start the profiling.
+To get the best result, it is best that you plan out your list of actions before you start profiling.

-Lastly, when you are done, press “Shift + F” to Finish the profiling and “Shift + s” to save the Profile.
+Lastly, when you are done, press Shift + F to finish the profiling and Shift + S to save the profile.